chemsallioua/SynchroPMU/README.md

 # __m-class-pmu__
 An ANSI C implementation of the Phasor Measurment Unit Estimator (PMU Estimator) based on the Iterative Interpolated DFT Synchrophasor Estimation Algorithm.
-# Version 1.4.4
+# Version 1.4.5
 Updates (with respect to version 1.3.0):

 - Now the library supprots CMake Building!
 - The inlined functions are now defined as preprocessor macros.
-- the pmu_estimate() has an additional input argument, __mid_fracsec__ which is the fraction of second relative to PPS of the mid point of the window, it is used t make the estimated phase correction.
+- the __pmu_estimate()__ has an additional input argument, __mid_fracsec__ which is the fraction of second relative to PPS of the mid point of the window, it is used t make the estimated phase correction.
 - added a flag in the pmu configuration structure to specify whether the enhanced iterative interpolated dft should be applied or not.
 - added two new config files aimed at specifying specific configurations for M-Class pmu and for P-Class pmu.
+- fixed a bug in the __pmu_estimate()__ function that caused the program to raise an error when the input signal window is passed as a static array.

 ## __Building the library__